Fraud Blocker

 Can DUI Convictions Be Expunged In SC?

-The only way to avoid a permanent criminal record for drunk driving is to fight the charges and get a dismissal, a plea to a lesser traffic offense, or an acquittal at trial.
+The only way to avoid a permanent criminal record for drunk driving is to defend against the charges and get a dismissal, a plea to a lesser traffic offense, or an acquittal at trial.

 DUI Implied Consent Suspensions And Administrative Hearings